MahmutRuzi/mahmutruzi.github.io/_posts/2023-03-12-Amasya-Travel.md

 ![](/images/Amasya-mumya1.png)
 Cumudar, the governor of Amasya at that time, believed to be drowned to death by Mongols in 1297.
 The horror expression on his face is still there, even after 700 years!

+There is one place that I wished visited in Amasya, the Lover's Museum, or Ferhat ile Şirin Aşıklar Müzesi.
+The museum is associated with a fairytale.
 As a Happy Ending: the night scenery of Amasya is stunning as well.
 ![](/images/Amasya_gece_kopru1.png)